-Disclaimer: Reformed Theological Seminary is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award master's degrees and doctoral degrees.
-The Andrew Jumper Graduate Theological Center at Mackenzie University is not accredited by the Commission on Colleges and the accreditation of Reformed Theological Seminary does not extend to or include
+Disclaimer: Reformed Theological Seminary is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award master's degrees and doctoral degrees, and by the Commission on Accrediting of the Association of Theological Schools to award the Doctor of Ministry degree (for the full list of degrees, see page 8).
+The Andrew Jumper Graduate Theological Center at Mackenzie University is not accredited by the Commission on Colleges or the Commission on Accrediting, and the accreditation of Reformed Theological Seminary does not extend to or include Andrew Jumper Graduate Theological Center, Mackenzie University, or its students.